 - Working with the various teams — marketing, sales, PR, legal — to best position the product for public launch;

-- Being receptive to early feedback and prioritising the feedback received to optimize subsequent steps in the product development cycle.
+- Being receptive to early feedback and prioritizing the feedback received to optimize subsequent steps in the product development cycle.

 - Reevaluate the importance of the key metrics we decided on during the iteration phase;

-- Make changes to the product so as to optimise for the key metrics;
+- Make changes to the product so as to optimize for the key metrics;

 - Devise ways to maximize the return on the capital invested to develop the product.

 If we are maintaining the steady-state, then we have to:

 - Ensure our marketing team continues to market the product to the right audience and the sales team continues to get in touch with the customers who are most likely to sign up for our services;

 Having reached a steady-state in the development of the product, we have to determine whether to continue servicing the product.
 This question can be answered by thinking of the following questions: